Cilvyahg/FED_wtrack/javascript/functions/functions.md

 - so if you go over an array and inside of it there is a loop and you want to check for all index then put the return of else outside of the loop

+## CALLBACK FUNCTIONS

+A callback function is a function passed into another function as an argument , which is then invoked inside the outer function.

+anytime we pass a function to another function and it's executed in that function it is called a callback.

+array methods have callback functions